Bertrand Piccard: Hydrogen Car Record

 In 2019, Piccard set a record for the most miles driven by a hydrogen car without refueling, driving a Hyundai NEXO hydrogen-powered SUV for a total trip of 778 kilometers (483.4 miles) in Europe, with the goal to promote hydrogen technology.

 Solar Impulse Foundation

-Following his round-the-world solar flight with Solar Impulse, Bertrand Piccard launched the Solar Impulse Foundation.
+Following his round-the-world solar flight with Solar Impulse, Piccard launched the Solar Impulse Foundation.
 Its goal is to select innovative solutions to the environmental crisis and promote them to decision-makers in order to accelerate the transition to a sustainable economy.
 To select these clean solutions, the Solar Impulse Foundation created the Solar Impulse Efficient Solution Label in May 2018.

 This certification is attributed following a strict assessment process made by a pool of independent experts, and it recognizes both the economic profitability and environmental impact of products, processes and services.
 The Label is awarded to solutions which contribute to the achievement of one of the five Sustainable Development Goals related to water, energy, consumption and production, industry, cities and communities.
-In April 2021, Bertrand Piccard and the Solar Impulse Foundation achieved its goal of selecting the first 1000 solutions.
+In April 2021, Piccard and the Solar Impulse Foundation achieved its goal of selecting the first 1000 solutions.